Bira/octopus-carnival/_drafts/wir-mm-4e-choker-2.md

 ## Final Impressions

-I like the additional lore, though it definitiely makes it clear that chokers are more _monsters_ than _people_.
-The stat updates are welcome too.
-I'd normally just apply a damage fix to the MM stat blocks and call it a day, but these come with some interesting changes like the boost to Chameleon Skin.

 No new example encounters, though the lore implies the typical choker encounter would happen as the party is attacked by non-sapient predators in a cave/fey